fdurant/fdurant_github_io_source/_posts/projects/2016-10-30-firstname-network-belgium.md

 ---

 I've been working &mdash; well, playing &mdash; with network visualization tools like [Gephi](https://gephi.org) or [yEd](http://www.yworks.com/products/yed) for a couple of years now.
-But for confidence reasons, none of this work could be openly shared.
+But for confidentiality reasons, none of this work could be openly shared.

 As it happens, yesterday afternoon, with a cosy cup of coffee and an even cosier piece of ricetart at my favorite [Pain Quotidien](http://www.lepainquotidien.be/en/store/le-pain-quotidien-sablon/), I downloaded the [full list of first names given to babies](http://statbel.fgov.be/nl/modules/publications/statistiques/bevolking/bevolking_-_voornamen_van_de_pasgeborenen_1995-2014.jsp) born in Belgium over the last 20 years.
-And wondered how this could be turned into a network.
+And wondered how this data set could be turned into a network.

 After a moderately short labor of [134 lines of program code][github_code] &mdash; including quite a number of fruitful multiplications &mdash; two _orthographic word similarity networks_ were born.
 In layman's language: similarly looking names are linked, and therefore visualized close(r) to one another.